 Fun fact about black kites: Black kites are known for feeding on animals trying to escape forest fires!
-They’re smart but a little vicious!
-Some even believe that black kites actively try to start fires in order to draw out easy prey.
+Some even believe that black kites actively try to start fires to draw out easy prey.

 In flight, the black vulture’s silhouette looks similar to a bald eagle, with some territorial overlap.
 Black vultures live in the southeastern US, Mexico, and South America.

 Like turkey vultures, they are carrion birds who scavenge for dead animals.

 Fun fact about black vultures: Because they don’t have a good sense of smell, they are not well equipped to track down dead animals.

 Instead, they fly at high altitudes and watch for lower-altitude turkey vultures.
 Then they follow the turkey vultures to their feast!

 I have a pretty easy time spotting these vultures due to their distinctive way of looping around and around high up in the air.

 A Cooper’s hawk is more typically confused with a red-tailed hawk than a bald eagle, but there are some situations when a mix-up could occur.

 Specifically, their barred brown-and-cream appearance is quite similar to the mottling of a juvenile bald eagle, especially from a distance.